-In consideration of our long-term strategy and stockholder feedback following a robust program of engagement (see "Stockholder Engagement and Annual Say-on-Pay Advisory Vote" below), the Company took the following actions in 2022:
+In consideration of our long -term strategy and stockholder feedback following a robust program of engagement (see "Stockholder Engagement and Annual Say-on-Pay Advisory Vote" below), the Company took the following actions in 2023:

-- Provided an equity grant to the Chief Executive Officer and Chief Financial Officer who joined the Company in 2021 to provide a competitive package that is commensurate with the competitive market.
-No grants were made to our other NEOs in 2022 as the grants made during 2021 were intended to cover a multi-year period. - Continued to use absolute and relative TSR and time-based vesting in equity plan grants to maximize the link between performance-based pay of our executives and shareholder value over time. - Established annual performance bonus opportunities and long-term equity award targets to closely align our NEOs' financial interests with those of our stockholders and to continue to link a larger portion of NEOs' compensation to the performance of our stock and operational performance. - Selected metrics in our annual incentive plan to include financial metrics directly tied to the financial health of the Company and specific and quantifiable health, safety and environmental metrics. - Continued to provide robust disclosure of our performance metrics and targets for both performance-based cash and equity awards. - Utilized formal stock ownership guidelines to ensure our Board of Directors and executive officers own a stake in the Company that is sufficient to align their interests with their fellow stockholders.
+- Continued to use absolute and relative TSR and time -based vesting in equity plan grants to maximize the link between performance-based pay of our executives and shareholder value over time. - Established annual performance bonus opportunities and long-term equity award targets to closely align our NEOs' financial interests with those of our stockholders and to continue to link a larger portion of NEOs' compensation to the performance of our stock and operational performance. - Selected metrics in our annual incentive plan to include financial metrics directly tied to the financial health of the Company and specific and quantifiable health, safety and environmental metrics. - Continued to provide robust disclosure of our performance metrics and targets for both performance -based cash and equity awards. - Utilized formal stock ownership guidelines to ensure our Board of Directors and executive officers own a stake in the Company that is sufficient to align their interests with their fellow stockholders.